Get to know Bree Loeffler

 A: On the unceded traditional territory the Lheidli T’enneh First Nation, also known as Prince George.

 A: I’m an Administrative Assistant at UNBC with the Health Research Institute, and am involved in several RCCbc projects as administrative support.

 Q: What does that mean?

-A: Within RCCbc, I am involved with the Thriving Project, Dean’s Advisory Council, and the Rural Site Visits Project.
+A: Within RCCbc, I am involved with the Dean’s Advisory Council, the BC Rural Health Awards and the Rural Site Visits Project.

 Q: Describe RCCbc in three words.

 A: I was looking for a job that would allow me to utilize my planning and organization skills and would be impactful and make a difference to others.
 RCCbc fits that bill and then some!